 101 miles long

-This is one of the shortest parts of the prime meridian but has been an important one throughout history.
+This is one of the shortest parts of the prime meridian but has been an important one.
 The fact that the channel exists stopped the human reoccupation of UK for about 100,000 years and a huge natural defense.
 Back then and today it is one of the prime naval routes of the world.

 France – 49°N to 42°N

 From the English Channel the prime meridian enters France on a beach at Villers-sur-Mer.
-Just south of the Le Havre and just east of Caen in the Normandy region of France.
+It enters just south of the Le Havre and just east of Caen in the Normandy region of France.
 The line exits France some 459 miles south of Viller-sur-Mer in the French Pyrénées near the city of Gavarnie, France.

 Enters: 49°19’33.9″N 0°00’00.0″E